eventflow/EventFlow/Documentation/integration/read-stores.md

     Make sure to create any mapping the read model requires in Elasticsearch *before* using the read model in EventFlow.

 If EventFlow receives a request to *purge* a specific read model, it does it by deleting the index.
 This means that a separate index should be created for each read model.

-If you want to control the index a specific read model is stored in, create an implementation of `IReadModelDescriptionProvider` and register it in the service collection
+If you want to control the index a specific read model is stored in, create an implementation of `IReadModelDescriptionProvider` and register it in the service collection.

-### Mongo DB
+### MongoDB

-To configure the Mongo DB read model store, call `UseMongoDbReadModel<>` or `UseMongoDbReadModel<,>` with your read model as the generic argument.
+To configure the MongoDB read model store, call `UseMongoDbReadModel<>` or `UseMongoDbReadModel<,>` with your read model as the generic argument.